Dissected 3D CNNs: Temporal Skip Connections for Efficient Online Video Processing: Experiments

 Gesture recognition can be viewed as a very similar task to action recognition task.
 In action recognition, although it is still necessary to capture motion patterns, the network especially needs to capture spatial patterns.
 For example, In the Kinetics-600 dataset, there are nine different ``eating something" classes where ``something" is one of ``burger, cake, carrot, chips, doughnut, hotdog, ice cream, spaghetti, watermelon".
 For the correct classification, the network must recognize the objects in the videos correctly.
 On the other hand, the spatial content in gesture videos are similar: A person in front of a camera performing a hand gesture.
 For the correct classification, the motion of the hand must be captured by the network.

 To inspect the D3D architecture’s ability to capture motion patterns, we have experimented with the Jester dataset \cite{materzynska2019jester}, which is the largest available hand gesture dataset currently.
 Training details are kept exactly the same as previous settings.
-In Table \ref{table:d3d_gesture}, D-ResNet-18 achieves 1.24\% more classification accuracy than conventional 3D ResNet-18.
+In Table \ref{table:d3d_gesture}, D-ResNet-18 achieves 1.24\% more classification accuracy than conventional 3D-ResNet-18.